waterlillly/inception/notes.md

 	- Ensure that there is a Volume.
 	To do so: Run the command 'docker volume ls' then 'docker volume inspect <volume name>'.
 	Verify that the result in the standard output contains the path '/home/login/data/', where login is the login of the evaluated student.
-	TODO: Ensure that you can add a comment using the available WordPress user.
+	Ensure that you can add a comment using the available WordPress user.
 	- Sign in with the administrator account to access the Administration dashboard.
 The Admin username must not include 'admin' or 'Admin' (e.g., admin, administrator, Admin-login, admin-123, and so forth).
 	- From the Administration dashboard, edit a page.
 Verify on the website that the page has been updated.
 	If any of the above points is not correct, the evaluation process ends now.